 Federal Open Market Committee, the committee that sets money supply targets in the US which tend to be implemented through Fed Fund interest rates etc.

 The purchase or sale of a currency against sale or purchase of another.
-We trade off-exchange Forex transactions.
+Online forex trading involves off-exchange Forex transactions.

 Foreign Exchange Swap

 Transaction which involves the actual exchange of two currencies (principal amount only) on a specific date at a rate agreed at the time of the conclusion of the contract (short leg), at a date further in the future at a rate agreed at the time of the contract (the long leg), in reality this is a combination of a spot and an opposite forward deal.

 A term commonly used when referring to the foreign exchange market.